coderflexx/laravel-ticket/README.md

 ## API Methods

 ### Ticket API Methods
-The `ticket` model came with a handy methods to use, to make your building process easy and fast, and here is the list of the availabel __API__:
+The `ticket` model came with handy methods to use, to make your building process easy and fast, and here is the list of the available __API__:

 | Method  | Arguments  |  Description  |  Example  | Chainable |
 |---|---|---|---|---|